ABFoundationGlobal/AIPs/README.md

-# Newton Evolution Proposals (NEPs)
+# AB Improvement Proposals (NEPs)

 [![Join the chat at https://gitter.im/ABFoundationGlobal/NEPs](https://badges.gitter.im/ABFoundationGlobal/NEPs.svg)](https://gitter.im/ABFoundationGlobal/NEPs?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) ![Deploy Status](https://img.shields.io/github/workflow/status/ABFoundationGlobal/NEPs/Deploy%20Github%20Pages/main)

-Newton Evolution Proposals (NEPs) describe Proposals for the Newton Project including _Economic Model_, _Personnel_, _Technical_, _Community Governance_ and _Business_.
+AB Improvement Proposals (NEPs) describe Proposals for the AB including _Economic Model_, _Personnel_, _Technical_, _Community Governance_ and _Business_.

-We welcome anyone with suggestions related to Newton Project to compile a NEP.
+We welcome anyone with suggestions related to AB to compile a AIP.

 This repository tracks the ongoing status of NEPs.

-- [NEPs Website](https://neps.newtonproject.org/) is built from NEPs and Docs from this repository.
+- [NEPs Website](https://aips.ab.org/) is built from NEPs and Docs from this repository.

-- [All NEPs](https://neps.newtonproject.org/neps/) displays all NEPs merged into this repository, source files are located under `NEPS` directory.
+- [All NEPs](https://aips.ab.org/aips/) displays all NEPs merged into this repository, source files are located under `AIPS` directory.

-- [NEP Process](https://neps.newtonproject.org/guides/aip-process/) that governs the NEPs repository.
+- [AIP Process](https://aips.ab.org/guides/aip-process/) that governs the NEPs repository.

 ## Contributing to NEPs

-Newton Evolution Proposals (NEPs) repository exists as a place to share concrete proposals with potential users of the proposal and the Newton community at large.
+AB Improvement Proposals (NEPs) repository exists as a place to share concrete proposals with potential users of the proposal and the Newton community at large.

-Visit [NEP Guidelines](https://neps.newtonproject.org/guides/) to learn how to contribute to NEPs.
+Visit [AIP Guidelines](https://aips.ab.org/guides/) to learn how to contribute to NEPs.

 Docs for Guides are located in `./guides` directory in this repository.